Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 • Diagnosed male sterility

-Both partners must have proof of performance.
+Both partners must have proof of performance responsibility.

 This can be issued by: